 (c) The CAP tilts upward in the down wind direction, establishing a force balance between the internal hydrostatic pressure gradient, the external pressure gradient, and the wind stress acting on the CAP.
-As the CAP tilts, its southern edge advances through the valley as a warm front, providing warmer, windier, and cleaner air to southern locales (Fig. 15c, note that in this panel the schematic includes observed potential temperatures from soundings and surface stations at 1100 UTC 3 December).
+As the CAP tilts, its southern edge advances through the valley as a warm front, providing warmer, windier, and cleaner air to southern locales (Fig. 15c).

 (d) Some perturbation, such as a temporary reduction in wind stress or a wave modulated change in depth, disrupts the CAP force balance.
 The CAP tilt partially collapses due to the unbalanced internal pressure gradient, sending a shallow density current propagating upwind through the valley and restoring the surface based inversion.
 Enhanced KHW mixing occurs in the wake of the density current (Fig. 15d).